 SB 1079 will increase housing stability and enhance the impact of California's investments in housing for youth by creating a dedicated funding source, the Youth Housing Bond Fund Act of 2024, to combat youth homelessness, and by allowing both public agencies and community-based organizations with specific youth expertise to directly apply for the youth bond funds.

-For the reasons noted above, [Organization] supports SB 1079 and requests your support on the measure.
+For the reasons noted above, [Organization] supports SB 1079 and requests your favorable consideration of this measure by allowing it to move to the Senate Floor.

 Sincerely,

 [Name, Title]